 At present, probate applications are charged a fee of £155 if made by a solicitor, and £215 if made by an individual.
 These fees apply to estates worth £5,000 or more.
 The fees are currently set at cost recovery levels.

-On 24 February 2017, the Government published its response to the consultation and confirmed that it would proceed with the consultation proposals, subject to approval from Parliament.
+On 24 February 2017, the Government published its response to the consultation and confirmed that it would proceed with the proposals, subject to approval from Parliament.

 A large majority of the 853 respondents to the consultation disagreed with the proposal to charge a fee based on the size of the estate, and with the proposed new fee structure.
-Opponents argued, among other things, that the size of the fee should not exceed the cost of delivering the service; that the cost of delivering the service is the same regardless of the value of the estate; and that the new fees are excessive and would effectively amount to a form of taxation.
+Opponents argued, among other things, that the size of the fee should not exceed the cost of delivering the service; that the cost of delivering the service is the same regardless of the value of the estate; and that the new fees were excessive and would effectively amount to a form of taxation.
 In response, the Government said that the increased fees were necessary to ensure adequate funding for the court service, in order to provide access to justice in the long term.